yejunlin/Lenovo-M930s-N000-OC/README.md

 Hynix PC711 kernel panic (disabled by DTSL)

+VGA output

 To be add...

-VGA port not working

 ## What works
 HDMI and DP dual display

 All USB ports

+Audio input and ouput

 ## Not test yet
 DVI port

 Audio-headphone jack/microphone jack

-Audio-HDMI output
+HDMI audio output

-Audio-DP-ouput
+DP audio ouput

 ## Note
 Please gen your own SMBIOS before boot and install!!!
 Its blank now (And add -v in boot-args if you need)